NoPlayerD/E-Killer/README.md

 ## How it works:

 1. Install E-Killer as a service to the windows smart board (dont ask me how you'd do that)
-2. Prepare your USB drive (shhh.. nobody told you to create the 'killer.ksk' file!)
+2. Prepare your USB drive (shhh..
+Did anyone actually tell you to create the *'killer.ksk'* file?
+I doubt it!)
 3. Watch as it unlocks the board (because why not?).
 4. Realize you've just wasted your time reading this and proceed to **wonder what you were thinking**.